KeithSloan/FreeCAD_Python_GDML/README.md

 This directory contains some sample gdml files.

 One in particular is lhcbvelo.gdml.
-This file takes a LONG time to import/open, but does eventually load.
+This file takes a LONG LONG time to import/open, but does eventually load.
 You might have to okay the odd wait.

-If when it is displayed you go down the Volumes tree  ...
+If when it is displayed you go down the Volumes tree to VelovVelo under Word then click on the toggle icon ( 1st GDML icon in the workbench)
+Again wait patiently and the display will change to wireframe.
+You can then decend further down the Volumes tree, select one and again use the toggle icon and that volume and children will change to Solid.
+In this way various parts in different volumes can be examind.

 ## Exporter